BlueBoxWare/AnkiResultCount/README.md

-This [Anki](https://apps.ankiweb.net/) add-on shows the number of results found to the browser:
+This [Anki](https://apps.ankiweb.net/) add-on shows the number of results found in the browser:

 ![Screenshot](image.png)